-We upgraded PostGreSQL to version 9.1 on SoftLayer (remember to upgrade version above Heroku dump file or use same version but not below versions as pg_restore doesn't handle backward compatibility properly for dump files from Heroku).
-We were then smoothly able to import dump file to softlayer pgsql database (except few minor permissions issues.)
+We upgraded PostgreSQL to version 9.1 on SoftLayer.
+Remember to upgrade version above Heroku dump file or use same version but not below versions as pg_restore doesn't handle backward compatibility properly for dump files from Heroku.
+We were then smoothly able to import dump file to softlayer psql database, except for few minor permissions issues.

-Here is the step by step process for this migration process (in case its helpful for your project or in case if you face similar issues)
+Here are the steps for this migration process in case if its helpful for your project or in case if you face similar issues

-Download DB from Heroku (this will download the dump file that pg-backups takes on Heroku)
+Download pg database from Heroku.
+This will download the dump file that pg-backups takes on Heroku.

-Create DB using command (on repo) RAILS_ENV=production rake db:create.
-This will create empty database (say for example "mamasan_production") in postgresql database.
+RAILS_ENV=production rake db:create.
+This will create empty database (say for example "project_name_production") in postgresql database.
 Please make sure not to use pg_restore command to create database using --create --dbname options.

 Use this command to import dump file

-pg_restore -i -h localhost -U postgres file_name.dump -d dabase_name --no-owner
+pg_restore -i -h localhost -U postgres file_name.dump -d database_name --no-owner

 - Test.
 You can also login to pgsql prompt to check database on terminal.